LDiazN/ldiazn.github.io/_posts/2023-07-30-torus-cpp-en.md

              ..,--------,*/
 ```

-**donut.c** has a special place in my heart because of the moment I came across it,  at the time it felt like magic.
+**donut.c** has a special place in my heart because, the moment I found it, it felt like magic.
 Now that time has passed and I know much more than I did before, I want to write this article as the explanation I would have liked to have when I saw it for the first time.

-Another interesting property of **donut.c** is that it represents the minimally  viable version of the graphics rendering pipeline.
-It is implemented on a reduced version of what we use to implement a renderer.
+One interesting property of  donut.c is that it represents the minimally viable version of the graphics rendering pipeline.
+It develops the basic foundational concepts of a renderer.
 And the best part is that it can be implemented using a single file, without the need for any additional dependencies beyond the C math library!

 In this article, we will step-by-step implement a more readable version of donut.c, this time in **C++**.
 Following the spirit of donut.c, we will have the following goals: